jakedotfun/MemeQuantAI/README.md

 **Q: "How does chat-to-trade actually work technically?"**

-A: User message → Claude API with structured system prompt → returns JSON with intent, token, amount, conditions → we resolve the token via Jupiter Token List API (handling duplicate tickers by selecting earliest deploy) → GoPlus safety check scores 4 factors: honeypot (weight 40), mint authority (25), holder concentration (20), liquidity (15) → if risk score < 50, Jupiter Swap API executes → confirm on Solana RPC → record in DB.
+A: User message → Claude API with structured system prompt → returns JSON with intent, token, amount, conditions → we resolve the token via Jupiter Token List API (handling duplicate tickers by filtering for Jupiter verified/strict list first, then sorting by highest liquidity pool size) → GoPlus safety check scores 4 factors: honeypot (weight 40), mint authority (25), holder concentration (20), liquidity (15) → if risk score < 50, Jupiter Swap API executes → confirm on Solana RPC → record in DB.
 Total pipeline: 3-5 seconds.
 If AI confidence < 80%, it asks a clarifying question instead of guessing.

 **Q: "What if the AI misunderstands the message?"**